 Text dispatch when full

-Site supers text the dispatcher a photo and the container number—no portal logins, no ticketing.
+Site supers text a clear photo and the container number to our dispatcher—no portal logins, no ticketing.

 Step 2